 Feeling Social and Want Some Great Company?
 Walk the French Way.

-This route is 790 kilometres long, and it can take you around four weeks to get to Santiago de Compostela.
+The French Way is 790 kilometres long, and it can take you around four weeks to get to Santiago de Compostela.
 But you don’t have to walk the whole Camino if you don’t have enough time or if your physical condition isn’t that good.
 And if you can’t walk too much in one day, you can use the public transportation available on the French route.
 This means you might be able to make it until the end, even if you aren’t in the best shape.

 Since it is the most famous of the Camino de Santiago routes, expect the French Camino to be very crowded, especially during summer.
 So, if crowds aren’t your cup of tea, and you want to do some soul-searching, you might want to go back to El Camino Primitivo and reconsider your choice.